 Though many people recommend using different colors to underline and work with texts the same goes here as for highlighting text with markers as I explain further down.
 The color is not important.
 What matters is that you summarize whatever you study with your own words.
 Coloring something that is already on paper does not improve memorizing it.
 The far better method is to create mind maps, flashcards, practice questions or cheat-sheets from the material you need to study.
 I personally prefer mind maps to keep track of the big picture and practice questions to test myself on the material.
 Using colors in mindmaps to emphasize certain facts combined with icons to visualize the material is a perfect method to organize your study notes.
 Talking about study notes – check out the surprisingly best font to use when creating or reading memorable study notes in my article here.

 What is the best desk color according to Feng Shui

 When I lived in China for a couple of years I learned a bit about Feng Shui (which by the way means wind and water).
 I know that Feng Shui is not real science but since it evolved from the experience of generations it might be worthy to take a look at it.
 According to Feng Shui, the following desk colors are associated with certain effects on your mood and hence your study.

 - Red – I personally never had or saw a red desk but according to Feng

 Shuiit has an activating effect that keeps you on your heels.
 So I put a red bed sheet on my desk for a while and it was quite disturbing.
-Red on large areas just doesn’t work for me – being alert all the time rather made me feel nervous.
+Red on large areas just doesn’t work for me – being alert all the time rather makes me feel nervous.

 - Black – Is described as on open-minded introspective color which supports concentration.
 I had a black desk once and cannot say that I felt more concentrated.
 I just remember I needed to clean it all the time because you see everything on a black desk.